jovialgent/ivx-js/docs/developer/tutorial.hello-world.md

 _States_

 The states array is the list of all states in this experience.
 States are segments of an experience where a user can interact with in varied of ways.
+Other tutorials will go over how to set up states, so right now we will explain what each state object is doing for this set up.

 The first state in the array is an input state.
 The input state is a state that has input elements that typically captures user information and adds it to the experience.data object.
 In this case, the state's data is indicating that it wants